 I had never explored Marissa Meyer’s books before, so yeah, this was the author’s first impression on me, and she did a great job!
 It got me thinking, why haven’t I read her books before?
 This book was oddly satisfying, even more, as I love Rumpelstiltskin.
 This book can be considered a retelling of Rumpelstiltskin, but it isn’t a shadow of it.

-In this novel, the characters are so vividly brought to life by true human feelings and ideas.
+The characters in this novel are so vividly brought to life by true human feelings and ideas.
 Although the plot of the original fairy tale is recognizable, the author has given it a fresh spin by inventing a cast of people and settings that you grow to adore.
 This narrative is jam-packed with vivid imagery, shocking plot turns, and characters with well-developed personalities.

 Now that I’ve given you a brief overview, I’m sure you can’t wait to have more.
-Don’t worry.
-I’m not going to leave you with just that.
-What are you waiting for?
-Go ahead and enjoy!
+So let’s look deeply into this book and see what Marissa has more to offer.

 Gilded by Marissa Meyer | Book Review

-Marissa Meyer was born in 1984 on February 19 in Tacoma, Washington.
-She writes novels and is American.
-Cinder, her first book, was published on January 3, 2012.
+Marissa Meyer was born in 1984 on February 19th in Tacoma, Washington.
+Cinder, her first book, was published on 3rd January, 2012.
 The Lunar Chronicles is her first book in the series.

 Meyer attended Pacific Lutheran University and graduated with a degree in creative writing and children’s literature.
 Later, she enrolled at Pace University, where she graduated with a Master’s in Publishing.